p-duke/web-development-guide/README.md

 - Only the actual declarations are hoisted
 - Any assignments are left where they are
 - A declaration is hoisted with the `undefined` value
+- One of the advantages is it allows you to use a function before you declare it in your code
+- Javascript only hoists declarations not initializations<sup>[1]</sup>

 Function Hoisting